Mochael/digital_garden/_notes/highlights-from-range-why-generalists-triumph-in-a-specialized-world.md

 ---
-title: highlights from Range Why Generalists Triumph in a Specialized World 🌱
+title: highlights from Range Why Generalists Triumph in a Specialized World
+tree_state: 🌱
 ---

 # Highlights from Range: Why Generalists Triumph in a Specialized World